 - ACA was instrumental in increasing the FATCA (Foreign Account Tax Compliance Act) Form 8938 filing thresholds for US citizens living and working overseas, from $50,000 to $200,000.

-- ACA was instrumental in getting the IRS to introduce a third program of tax compliance with its Streamlined Foreign Offshore Program, which was more adapted to the situation of Americans overseas than the first two programs.
+- ACA was instrumental in getting the IRS to introduce a third program of tax compliance with its Streamlined Foreign Offshore Program, which was more adapted to the situation of non-willful Americans overseas non-filers.
 This new IRS low-risk compliance program drew heavily on recommendations from ACA’s Comprehensive Compliance Proposal (CCP).